13 Places to Stargaze in New Jersey 2025

 Important things about the Wharton State Forest

-• Wharton State Forest is the single largest land track in New Jersey.
+• Wharton State Forest is the single largest land tract in New Jersey.

 • This forest is part of the Batona Trail.

 • It’s famous for hiking and cross-border skiing.
-Favorite activities include mountain biking, horseback riding, bird and wild animal watching, fishing, boating, kayaking in Mullica River, and motorized biking.
+Other favorite activities include mountain biking, horseback riding, bird and wild animal watching, fishing, boating, kayaking in the Mullica River, and motorized biking.

 • Recreational use of motorized vehicles is forbidden in the park.